 I am a political sociologist at Utrecht University, where I work as an Assistant Professor in the Department of Sociology.
 Previously, I was a lecturer in the Department of Political Science and a postdoctoral researcher at the Amsterdam Institute for Inequality Studies (AMCIS) (both University of Amsterdam).
 In 2013 I received my PhD degree (cum laude) from the Amsterdam Institute for Social Science Research (AISSR).
 My dissertation, titled “A Populist Zeitgeist?
 The Impact of Populism on Parties, Media and the Public in Western Europe”, won the annual dissertation award of the Dutch and Flemish political science associations (NKWP/VPW).
-Recently, I received a VENI grant from the Netherlands Organisation for Scientific Research (NWO) for the research project “Building or Burning Bridges?
+Last year, I received a VENI grant from the Netherlands Organisation for Scientific Research (NWO) for the research project “Building or Burning Bridges?
 Social Polarization and the Pervasiveness of Pro- and Anti-Immigration Messages”.

-My research focuses on the rise of populist radical left and radical right parties.
+My research focuses on the rise of populist and radical (left and right) parties.
 On the one hand I study the causes of the upsurge of these parties.
 Which people vote for these parties and why?
 And which social, political and economic circumstances generate a fertile breeding ground for populist radical left and right parties?
 On the other hand I assess the consequences of the upsurge of these parties.
 To what extent do they affect other actors in the electoral process?

 Click here for my full CV.